Argado2248/RockPaperScissors/README.md

 # RockPaperScissors
-A pseudocode document for the classic game "Rock, paper and scissors".
+A JS console-game for the classic "Rock, paper and scissors".

+Included pseudocode for understanding code structure in SE.